 "No," Poppy replied.
 "Apparently, she's the one who threw the stunner."

 Disbelievingly, his eyes flew back from the nurse to the Gryffindor, who had been on his mind more often than not in the last couple of weeks.
-No matter how hard he had tried to shake memories of a certain encounter with her from his head, he had been utterly unsuccessful.
-Images of her standing in front of him, fiercely arguing her point, crying tears over his near demise, and smiling at him with affection in her eyes – they were all burned into his retina.
+No matter how hard he had tried to get the memories of a certain encounter with her out of his head, they clung with ferocity: Images of her standing in front of him, fiercely arguing her point, crying tears over his near demise, and smiling at him with affection in her eyes – it was all burned into his retina.
 There were other memories that were even more persistent and stole into his dreams at night... that of a soft and yielding body in his arms and sweet lips pressed to his... but at least in his waking moments, he managed to keep those firmly locked behind his Occlumency walls.
 Right now, she was a picture of misery and guilt, her head buried in the arms she had slung around her drawn knees.

-"You threw a stunner at a fellow student?" he asked, feeling a mixture of confusion and shock.
+"You threw a stunner at a fellow student?" he asked dumbfound, feeling a mixture of confusion and shock.
 "Why, in Merlin's name?"

 She didn't even look up, and he wasn't sure if she hadn't heard him or if she couldn't bear to look him in the eyes.